fhcrc/lcfit/README.md

 ## Compiling

-Run `make` to obtain static and dynamic library.
+Run `make` to obtain static and dynamic libraries.

 Run `make doc` to build documentation.